-Our success depends, among other things, on the extent to which reimbursement can be obtained from healthcare payers in the United States and elsewhere for procedures performed with our products.
+Our success depends, among other things, on the extent to which reimbursement can be obtained from healthcare payers for procedures performed with our products.
 In the United States, we are dependent upon favorable decisions by the Centers for Medicare & Medicaid Services ("CMS") for Medicare reimbursement, individual managed care organizations, private insurers and other payers.
 These decisions may be revised from time to time, which could affect reimbursement for procedures performed using our devices.
+We are currently in discussion with CMS and private insurers to advance on the reimbursement of HIFU procedures for prostate tissue ablation.
 Outside the United States, and in particular in the European Union and Japan, third-party reimbursement is generally conditioned upon decisions by national health authorities.
 In the European Union, there is no harmonized procedure for obtaining reimbursement and, consequently, we must seek regulatory approval in each Member State.
 If we fail to establish reimbursement from healthcare payers or government and private healthcare payers' policies change, it could have a material adverse effect on our business, financial condition and results of operations.

 Lithotripsy procedures currently are reimbursed by public healthcare systems in the European Union, in Japan and in the United States.
 However, a decision in any of those countries to modify reimbursement policies for these procedures could have a material adverse effect on our business, financial conditions and results of operations.
-In contrast, procedures performed with our Ablatherm devices are not reimbursed in the European Union with the exception of Italy, Germany, in France under certain conditions, and in the UK where procedures are partially reimbursed by either public healthcare systems or private insurers.
+For example, in April 2016, the Japanese authorities decided to stop reimbursing lithotripters' disposables (electrodes) necessary to perform a lithotripsy procedure.
+This decision had and will have a material effect on our current and future sales of lithotripsy disposables in Japan.
+In contrast, procedures performed with our HIFU devices are not reimbursed in the European Union with the exception of Italy, Germany, in France under certain conditions, and in the UK where procedures are partially reimbursed by either public healthcare systems or private insurers.
 We cannot assure investors that additional reimbursement approvals will be obtained in the near future.
 If reimbursement for our products is unavailable, limited in scope or amount or if pricing is set at unsatisfactory levels, our business could be materially harmed.